BryonIII/BryonIII/README.md

 <about>
   <h2>About Me . . ----------------------------------------------------------></h2>
   <p>
-  Hi Everyone!
-My name is Bryon, I am a firmware engineer!
+  Hi Everyone, my name is Bryon!
 I have a BS in Computer Engineering from Florida Polytechnic University.
-I love learning and staying on top of my game when it comes to upcoming technologies in the industry. ⠀⠀⠀
+I love learning and staying on top of upcoming technologies in the tech industry. ⠀⠀⠀
   </p>
 </about>